isomerpages/ura-lkywcp/_apply/0-prize-cycle.md

 title: 2024 Prize Cycle
 permalink: /prize-cycle/
 image: /images/2024-prize-cycle.jpg
-description: The nominations for the 2024 Prize cycle are now open!
+description: The nominations for the 2024 Prize cycle are closing soon!
 Nominate your city now.
 ---

-##### The nominations for the 2024 Prize cycle are now open!
+##### The nominations for the 2024 Prize cycle are closing soon!
 Nominate your city now.

 ###### ![2024 Prize cycle](/images/2024-prize-cycle.jpg)**[View the mobile version](/images/2024-prize-cycle-mobile.jpg/)**